particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ## Default settings

-The M SoM comes pre-programmed with a bootloader and a user application called Tinker.
+The M-SoM comes pre-programmed with a bootloader and a user application called Tinker.
 This application works with an iOS and Android app also named Tinker that allows you to very easily toggle digital pins, take analog and digital readings and drive variable PWM outputs.

 The bootloader allows you to easily update the user application via several different methods, USB, OTA, Serial Y-Modem, and also internally via the Factory Reset procedure.
 All of these methods have multiple tools associated with them as well.